A Holocaust Survivor Revisits Auschwitz Decades Later

 “He is quite juvenile, my father, in lots of ways, and my brother always says because he emotionally cut off when he stepped off that train,” Judy says.

-Perl’s journey back to Auschwitz, now a museum and memorial, unfolds in the above scene from The Last Survivors, a FRONTLINE documentary premiering April 30 that documents the stories of some of the final Holocaust survivors.
+Perl’s journey back to Auschwitz, now a museum and memorial, unfolds in the above scene from The Last Survivors, a 2019 FRONTLINE documentary that documents the stories of some of the final Holocaust survivors.

 In this excerpt, Perl and other survivors, all children at the time, recount the horrors they experienced both at Auschwitz and on the way there.
 They are haunted by what they saw, and they continue to wrestle with questions that can never be answered.